gittuf/gittuf/docs/cli/gittuf_policy.md

 ### Options

 ```
+      --create-rsl-entry     create RSL entry for policy change immediately (note: the RSL will not be synced with the remote)
   -h, --help                 help for policy
   -k, --signing-key string   signing key to use to sign policy file
 ```